 Taste of Shanghai is, unsurprisingly, a Shanghainese restaurant.
 And if you need some soup dumplings, rice cakes, or a whole fish, you can call this Flushing spot at 718-888-1636 or order directly through their website here.

-Think about holding a little bowl of hot and sour soup right now, admiring it like you do with your rubber tree or neat stack of paper towels.
-If that’s something you’re excited about and you’re within Wa Lung Kitchen’s delivery or takeout range (this restaurant is on Grand Street), you can place your soup order online or by calling 908-922-4130.
-They also have a bunch of vegetarian options, and catering-sized trays of fried rice and sesame chicken.
+Think about holding a little bowl of hot and sour soup right now.
+If that’s something you’re excited about, and you’re within Wa Lung Kitchen’s delivery or takeout range (this restaurant is on Grand Street), you can place your soup order online or by calling 908-922-4130.
+They also have a bunch of vegetarian options and catering-sized trays of fried rice and sesame chicken.

-Both the LES and Williamsburg locations of this Chinese spot are offering takeout and delivery every day from 4:30 to 10pm, including dim sum, garlicky eggplant, and Hong Kong style noodles with pork.
-If you want another incentive to support them, know that they’re also doing weekly donations to people who work in emergency rooms and ICU facilities around the city.
+Both the LES and Williamsburg locations of this Chinese spot are offering takeout and delivery every day from 11:30am to 10pm.
+Grab some dim sum, garlicky eggplant, and Hong Kong style noodles with pork.

 Grain House on Amsterdam Avenue mostly serves Sichuan food, and even if your apartment currently has a vegetarian, a pescatarian, and someone who restricts themselves to only eating spicy pork, you can still make takeout work here.
 They deliver pretty much all over the uptown area, and you can place your order online.

 We don’t know Carol, but we often think about her whenever we walk down East Broadway.
-And if you’re near the LES, you can think about her too while you pick out three entrees for about $5 here.
+If you’re near the LES, you can think about her too while you pick out three entrees all for under $10 here.
 Carol’s Bun is open for takeout and delivery every day, and you can place your order directly through their website here.

 East Wind is known for its plump, excellent dumplings.
 And, if you’ve never tried them, you can now do so in your pajamas at home.
 Their Carroll Gardens and Windsor Terrace locations are both open for takeout and delivery starting at noon.
 Go online to place your delivery order or call 347-889-5717 for Carroll Gardens and 929-295-0188 for Windsor Terrace.

-This huge Sichuan restaurant in Flushing has its menu available on a few online delivery platforms and you can also call 347-610-6999 to place a pick-up order.
-Get their mapo tofu and something with spicy fish.
+This huge Sichuan restaurant in Flushing has its menu available directly on their website as well as on a few online delivery platforms.
+You can also call 347-610-6999 to place a pick-up order.
+Get their mapo tofu, and try something with spicy fish.

 At The Handpulled Noodle in Harlem, you can customize your own stir fry or noodle soup, or you can throw all your trust into their five spice pork noodles or chicken stew with chopped ribbon noodles.
-And, really, there is no wrong answer.
-Call 917-262 0213 for takeout, or order delivery on their website here - and be sure to add some dumplings to your order.
+There is no wrong answer.
+Call 917-262 0213 for takeout, or order delivery on their website here—and be sure to add some dumplings to your order.

 If you’re in LIC, get some food from Hupo.
 It’s a Sichuan spot where you can get some wontons, double-cooked pork, and a whole fish in a soup with chilis and Sichuan peppercorns.
 They also have snow pea shoots and green beans, in case you forget what it’s like to eat something that’s a vivid shade of green.
 Just call them at 718-255-6722 for pickup, or check out their website for delivery options.

-After closing for about two months, Green Garden Village is now serving a large portion of their Cantonese menu for takeout.
-You can stop by their restaurant on Grand Street street to pick up barbecued meats, wonton soup, and crab fried rice.
+Green Garden Village offers a huge selection of Cantonese food for takeout.
+You can stop by their restaurant on Grand Street to pick up barbecued meats, wonton soup, crab fried rice, and more.